Lamor Whitehead: 2024 fraud conviction

 In 2021, Whitehead was sued in New York by a former congregant who claimed he defrauded her of $90,000.
 According to the complaint, in November 2020, Whitehead promised to assist Pauline Anderson in improving her credit score as well as purchasing and renovating a house in exchange for a $90,000 investment.
 Whitehead further promised to repay Anderson in full as well as $100 each month until the property was fully renovated.
 Further, Anderson claims in the complaint that in May 2021, Whitehead texted her and said the $90,000 was not an “investment”, but rather a “campaign contribution” that Whitehead was under no obligation to repay.

 Whitehead denied the accusations in court and proclaimed to his social media followers that he was innocent, including flashing confidential court documents on camera during a livestream ahead of the trial conclusion.
 He was convicted and remanded to jail in May 2024.
 On June 17, 2024, Whitehead was sentenced to nine years in prison.

 He had initially sued comedian Tasha K for accusing him of fraud.
 However, the judge dismissed the case citing that the comedian was telling the truth.

-Leaders of Tomorrow International Churches

-Whitehead founded the Leaders of Tomorrow International Churches in March 2014.